 As the leading digital family health platform, Maven partners with employers and health plans around the country to provide education and support for people considering or pursuing fertility treatments.
 Our care team and healthcare experts stay up-to-date on the state and national landscape surrounding fertility care and support members on their fertility and pregnancy options journey.

 For those navigating IVF amidst today’s evolving landscape for reproductive health, Maven can connect them with mental health providers, reproductive endocrinologists, and OB-GYNs to help inform and support them through their unique health journey.
-If you have questions about how your organization can best support employees and members seeking fertility care, contact us today and we can schedule time to talk through your concerns.
+If you have questions about how your organization can best support employees and members seeking family-building support or fertility care, contact us today and we can schedule time to talk through your concerns.

 Ready to get started with Maven?